 This is a one-credit course designed to help Gemstone freshmen generate and select research topics.
 The goal of the course is for students to form teams around topics of mutual interest and prepare to begin team research in their sophomore year.
-Research topic ideas are explored in small group discussions facilitated by upper-class Gemstone student section leaders, and ideas are generated, focused and discussed.
-The process is described below, but this format will change somewhat from year to year as the Gemstone Program attempts to optimize it.
+Research topic ideas are explored in small group discussions led by upper-class Gemstone student section leaders.
+The general process is described below, but each year we make small changes to optimize the process.

 - Step 2: Students work with classmates to produce “project sheets,” where they submit their ideas for team research projects.
-Project sheets are due by mid-semester for all proposed topics in order to be considered in the first vote.
+Project sheets are due in February for all proposed topics in order to be considered in the first vote.
 Project sheet authors may meet individually with the Gemstone Director and Associate Director for feedback and guidance BEFORE submitting a project sheet.
 After the submission deadline for the project sheets, new topics may not be added.
-The Gemstone staff reviews all project sheets for academic rigor and feasibility.
+The Gemstone staff and Section Leaders review all project sheets for academic rigor, worth, and feasibility.
 Authors of project sheets that do not meet the minimum criteria for acceptance are given the opportunity to revise and resubmit their sheets.

 - Step 3: The project sheets that are accepted by the committee are eligible for the first of three votes.
 Students review the commercials submitted with each project sheet and have the opportunity to ask questions of project sheet authors before the first vote.
 Students vote online for their top five choices.